Bristling at 'Gulf of Mexico' name change on maps, Mexico says it might sue Google

 Google reported last month on its X account, formerly Twitter, that it maintains a “long-standing practice of applying name changes when they have been updated in official government sources.”

-As of Thursday, how the Gulf appeared on Google Maps was dependent on the user's location and other data.
+An Associated Press analysis shows that as of Thursday, the user's location and other data was dependent on how the Gulf appeared on Google Maps.
 If the user is in the United States, the body of water appeared as Gulf of America.
 If the user was physically in Mexico, it would appear as the Gulf of Mexico.
 In many other countries across the world it appears as “Gulf of Mexico (Gulf of America).”

 Sheinbaum has repeatedly defended the name Gulf of Mexico, saying its use dates to 1607 and is recognized by the United Nations.